Working With an eCommerce Agency: Everything You Need to Know

 In addition to providing proof positive for success, having relevant samples means that the agency is familiar with the challenges of similar projects.
 When that’s the case, they will likely come up with creative solutions or propose a better way to complete the project, define a task, or improve operational efficiencies based on prior experience.
-Keep in mind that if you’re working in a niche market, it’s may be hard to find an agency that has worked with a business that’s exactly the same as yours before.
+Keep in mind that if you’re working in a niche market, it may be hard to find an agency that has worked with a business that’s exactly the same as yours in the past.
 In that case, you can work with an eCommerce agency with high-quality samples and great references even if they’re not in your vertical.

 Personality and Cultural Fit

 Whether it’s a one-time project or an ongoing strategic engagement, you’ll be frequently working with the eCommerce agency partner you select.
 There are always meetings, calls, and planning sessions to discuss and agree on features, functions, and goals.